manaskumarbehera/sf-audit-extractor/README.md

 - Google Chrome (or Chromium-based browser)
 - Active Salesforce session
 - Appropriate permissions to view Setup Audit Trail in Salesforce
+- API access enabled (for REST/Tooling queries)

 ## Troubleshooting

-**"Not on Salesforce" error**: Make sure you're on a Salesforce page before using the extension.
+- "Not on Salesforce" error: Make sure you're on a Salesforce page before using the extension.

-**"Not logged in" error**: Ensure you're logged into your Salesforce org.
+- "Not logged in" error: Ensure you're logged into your Salesforce org.

-**No data returned**: Check that you have permission to view Setup Audit Trail in Salesforce.
+- No data returned: Check that you have permission to view Setup Audit Trail in Salesforce.

-**API errors**: The extension uses the Tooling API which requires API access.
-Check your profile permissions.
+- API errors: Ensure API access is enabled on your profile; check the background/service worker console.

 ## License